6.1. Grid Layout

 This setting forces all columns or rows to have a certain, manually specified width or height.

-This setting forces each column to have the same width in all grids.
-By default, it only affects blocks of the same content style, but can be broadened to include other content styles.
+This setting enforces for each column individually that it has the same width in all grids.
+By default, this setting only affects blocks of the same content style, but can be broadened to include other content styles.

-To break the enforcement at some point, use the @Break Match column in the Credits spreadsheet.
+To break the enforcement at some point, use the @Break Harmonization spreadsheet column.

 This setting forces all rows to have the same height.
 The first option only affects cells inside the same block.
 The second option affects cells across all blocks with the same content style.
 This can be further broadened to include other content styles.

-To break the enforcement at some point, use the @Break Match column in the Credits spreadsheet.
+To break the enforcement at some point, use the @Break Harmonization spreadsheet column.

 Horizontally Justify Cells per Column

-This setting defines the number of columns in the grid, and at the same time controls for each column whether its content should be justified left, centered, or justified right.
+This setting controls for each column whether its content should be justified left, centered, or justified right.

 Row/Column Gap